Backgammon: Movement

 To start the game, each player rolls one die, and the player with the higher number moves first using the numbers shown on both dice.
-If the players roll the same number, they must roll again, leaving the first pair of dice on the board.
-The player with the higher number on the second roll moves using only the numbers shown on the dice used for the second roll.
+If the players roll the same number, they must roll again until they roll different numbers.
 Both dice must land completely flat on the right-hand side of the gameboard.
 The players then take alternate turns, rolling two dice at the beginning of each turn.

 After rolling the dice, players must, if possible, move their pieces according to the number shown on each die.
-For example, if the player rolls a 6 and a 3 (denoted as "6-3"), the player must move one checker six points forward, and another or the same checker three points forward.
-The same checker may be moved twice, as long as the two moves can be made separately and legally: six and then three, or three and then six.
+For example, if the player rolls a 6 and a 3 (denoted as "6-3"), the player must move one piece six points forward, and another or the same piece three points forward.
+The same piece may be moved twice, as long as the two moves can be made separately and legally: six and then three, or three and then six.
 If a player rolls two of the same number, called doubles, that player must play each die twice.
 For example, a roll of 5-5 allows the player to make four moves of five spaces each.
 On any roll, a player must move according to the numbers on both dice if it is at all possible to do so.
 If one or both numbers do not allow a legal move, the player forfeits that portion of the roll and the turn ends.
 If moves can be made according to either one die or the other, but not both, the higher number must be used.
-If one die is unable to be moved, but such a move is made possible by the moving of the other die, that move is compulsory.
+If one piece is unable to be moved, but such a move is made possible by the moving of the other piece, that move is compulsory.